naturuplift/BookSearchEngine/README.md

 ## Usage

-Once the server and client are running by running, you can navigate to `http://localhost:3000/` to search for books:
+Once the server and client are running, you can navigate to `http://localhost:3000/` to search for books:

 ![image](https://github.com/naturuplift/BookSearchEngine/assets/23546356/7dd31f3b-7c79-412c-a0fe-59acaae1b93d)